kailash-manasarovar/statement/docs/timeline/2024/august.md

 - He's a lot older than his photos, thinner.
 - He is sitting in the same [bubbly chair](../2023/august.md#in-the-baths-at-cauterets-with-sandra-rita-diaz) where I told Sandra Rita Diaz I would tame the trumpet teacher.
 - He is with a younger white-skinned woman with long curly reddish hair.
-- The next day, a Monday I believe, I see them both in Lourdes.
+- The very next day, I see them both in Lourdes.

 ### Distract and drug activity

 - I'm walking alongside Les Halles heading towards the high street.
-- I see the ugly man and the woman he was with at the baths walking towards me.
+- I see the ugly man and the woman he was with at the baths the evening before walking towards me.
 - I'm amazed.

 ![Ugly and co](../../content/images/ugly-and-co.png)